-Serving his fourth term in the North Carolina General Assembly, Representative Chuck McGrady is a graduate of Mercer University School of Law in Macon, Georgia.
+Serving his fifth term in the North Carolina General Assembly, Representative Chuck McGrady is a graduate of Mercer University School of Law in Macon, Georgia.
 After teaching law at Wayne State University Law School in Michigan and clerking for the U.S. Court of Appeals for the Sixth Circuit in Cincinnati, Representative McGrady spent several years in private practice before being recruited as legal counsel for Contel Corporation, the First Atlanta Corporation, and Alston & Bird, all in Atlanta.

 Representative McGrady began working in North Carolina as executive director for the Environmental & Conservation Organization of Henderson County.
 He has been a member of the Board of Directors for the Henderson County Board of Social Services and was first elected to serve on the Henderson County Board of Commissioners in 2004, where he served until 2010, until he was first elected to the North Carolina House of Representatives.
 He has also served on the Henderson County Planning Board, Village Council of Flat Rock, The Henderson County Board of Social Services, the Georgia Department of Transportation, the Asheville Airport Authority, and the Green River Community Association.